JacquiGreenland/CubeMate/README.md

 ## Proven astrophotography performance

-CubeMate has been tested using several imaging configurations.
+CubeMateEQ has been tested using several imaging configurations.
 All of these tests were performed in suburban Bristol and not under pristine dark skies.

 ### ~180 mm imaging

-With a lightweight imaging payload consisting of a ZWO ASI585MC Air and a Nikon 180 mm prime lens, using the custom wedge and an EQ5 tripod, CubeMate has demonstrated sustained sub-arcsecond guiding.
+With a lightweight imaging payload consisting of a ZWO ASI585MC Air and a Nikon 180 mm prime lens, using the custom wedge and an EQ5 tripod, CubeMateEQ has demonstrated sustained sub-arcsecond guiding.

 ### ~975 mm imaging